 Legal Considerations and Liabilities

-Florida notaries must be aware of the legal considerations and liabilities associated with their duties.
+Florida notaries must know the legal considerations and liabilities associated with their duties.
 Understanding the laws and procedures helps mitigate risks.

 Understanding Florida Notary Laws